Intrapreneurs in Finance: Creating Systemic Change from Within

 In our view, the ultimate purpose of finance is to enable society to sustainably function by helping us meet our individual and collective goals.

 In other words, finance ultimately serves a societal purpose – or it should.
 But we see many signs that finance is ‘societally un-useful’, from misallocation of credit and fossil fuel funding to financial exclusion and the housing bubble.
-These challenges present opportunities for intrapreneurs within financial institutions to innovate in ways that bring finance into alignment with its ultimate purpose.
+These challenges present opportunities for systemic intrapreneurs within financial institutions to innovate in ways that bring finance into alignment with its ultimate purpose.

 Intrapreneurship is a hard path to tread.
 Finance is a complex system – an interconnected set of vast numbers of elements that interact in highly interdependent and non-linear ways.
 Changing complex systems isn’t as simple as fixing a car that breaks down: it requires the ability to observe patterns and collaborate with others, as no single actor has a complete bird’s eye view.
 Systems change also requires experimenting with initiatives, learning from what happens, then iterating and experimenting again.
-This is why we’ve built Finance Matters, to support the changemakers choosing this difficult, but much needed journey.
+This is why we’ve built the Finance Matters network, to support the changemakers choosing this difficult, but much needed journey.

 What is the role of innovation?